taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **"So they turned to the next biggest source of biogenic silica - deep-sea deposits in the Antarctic."**

 We see close-ups of the [wildlife at Green Haven Cabo de Hornos](https://youtu.be/06LcgVQg7Yk) with tumultuous ocean and raw, mountainous landscape.
 Off in the distance, we see a tiny speck on the horizon - a deep-sea silica mining rig.
-Maybe close-up panels are shown on top of a background layer that shows a map of that area of the world?
+A tiny plume of smoke, looking both innocent and foreboding, curls up from the rig.

 ### Page 2

-We've now moved closer to that distant speck, and we see an enormous deep-sea drilling platform, a monstrous steel structure anchored into the Antarctic sea - see [this video](https://youtu.be/DTlpzf47MIU) for reference.
-Behind the barges we see a distant coastline, mountainous and raw.

-**"The lighthouse at Isla de los Estados once inspired a dying surrealist to write a novel about piracy, isolation, and surviving the extreme."**

-**"It was called, 'The Lighthouse at the End of the World'."**

-**"Jules did have a bit of a prophetic streak."**

-The deep-sea drilling platform is spewing water vapour, and the water around the rig looks stained with blood.
-Upon closer inspection, we see dead bodies littering the drilling platform and the surrounding ocean.
-The bodies are melted and corroded, faces frozen in blind expressions of horror.
+**"Ocean Acidification Monitoring Station, Roca Redonda, Galapagos Islands"**

+**Technician: "Dr. Zambrano!
+Dr. Zambrano!"**

+**Dr. Zambrano: "What is it?"**

+**Tech: "The pH levels...do you see...!"**

+**Dr.Zambrano: "Dios mío...how can it fall so fast??"**

+This scene should give clues about the deep-sea silica drilling disaster, which suddenly makes the shallow parts of the ocean water column drastically more acidic, combined with a shut down of important ocean current circulations like the Meridional Overturning Circulation - see [this article](https://www.scientificamerican.com/article/rising-acidity-in-the-ocean/) and [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) for more info.

 ### Page 3